 - To compensate for any losses they make when their customers leave them

-In certain circumstances, you don’t have to pay the early repayment charge (ERC), < as we discuss here.
+In certain circumstances, you don’t have to pay the early repayment charge (ERC) < which we discus here.

 One way to avoid paying a penalty is to consider a mortgage with no early repayment fee.
 Interested?
 Keep reading to find out more.

 Related reading: Wondering when to remortgage?